joyceleehy/Employee-Attrition-EDA-Python/README.md

 ## 📌 Project Overview

-An exploratory data analysis (EDA) of the **IBM HR Analytics Attrition Dataset** using Python and Jupyter Notebook.
+An exploratory data analysis (EDA) project using Python and Jupyter Notebook to investigate employee attrition patterns within the IBM HR Analytics Attrition Dataset.

-This project uncovers the key drivers of employee attrition — including overtime, income level, department, and job role — and translates raw HR data into actionable People Analytics insights.
+The project identifies key drivers of employee turnover, including overtime, income level, department, and job role.
+Through data cleaning, visualization, and statistical exploration, the analysis demonstrates how HR data can be transformed into actionable insights that support employee retention and workforce planning decisions.

-> Built as part of a People Analytics portfolio to demonstrate Python-based EDA skills for HR Analyst and Data Analyst roles.
+> Built as part of a People Analytics portfolio to demonstrate Python-based data analysis, visualization, and business insight generation for HR Analyst, People Analyst, and Data Analyst roles.

 ---